JaniJegoroff/stripe-demo/README.md

 `Selenium` is the classic web testing framework.
 In this example tests are written in `Ruby` and `Cucumber`.

-### cypress-javasript

-`Cypress` is the modern web testing framework.
-In this example tests are written in `Javascript`.

 ### playwright-typescript

 `Playwright` is the latest modern web testing framework.
 In this example tests are written in `Typescript`.